Bhoom4/python-learning/README.md

 - practice problems

 # Day 6
-- dictnoary
+- dictonary
-- dictnoary methods
+- dictonary methods
 - sets and its method